Jakemo136/Q1-Project/README.md

-## Project Proposal B - Typing Speed & Accuracy Test
+## Project - Typing Speed & Accuracy Test

 Provide a brief description about your project that answers the following questions: